ladybug-tools/ladybug-rhino/README.md

 This library is used by both the Grasshopper and Rhino plugins to communicate with the ladybug core Python library.
 Note that this library has dependencies on Rhino SDK and Grasshopper SDK.
-It is NOT intended to be run with cPython.
+It is NOT intended to be run with cPython with the exception of running the CLI.

 ## Installation